udexon/GEISHA/Collective_Intelligence_C.md

 Graph database events trigger new words ...

+Can GEISHA produce humanoid, simulated humanoid, formless AI, or other types of AI?

+> Geisha can clone all types of existing AI or robotic systems and improve them

+Besides low level OpenCV functions as shown in programs A and B, GEISHA may also be used to integrate much bigger and complex programs such as humanoid simulators, or complete social media services (front end and back end).

+Essentially, Phoscript uses a single string word without space to address a function in the host programming language, and uses stacks to pass data between functions.
+As such it greatly simplifies the execution and modification of functions, making it possible to modify them easily while in execution, an achievement not possible using conventional programming languages.

+Although such mechanisms (opcode, stack and stack machine) are available at the interpreter level of most programming languages, they are not available to programmers as API.
+Phoscript effectively creates a high level stack machine, much like a sandwich, where the bread at the bottom represent the interpreter / compiler, the meat and vegetables in the middle represent source code, and the bread at the top is Phoscript code.

+This alone is not sufficient to be a Eureka breakthrough for HLAI.
+It needs another magic ingredient:

+- Mapping graph search keys to Phoscript words.

+Incidentally, the functions for Mapping graph search keys to Phoscript words are themselves Phoscript words.

+We should first describe the metaprogramming properties of Phoscript.
+Then add graph search to get complete picture of GEISHA.

+This is the most practical and immediate benefits of GEISHA.

+Highlight software engineering benefits of Phoscript, interface to all programming languages, hybrid API, easier to recruit new programmers for existing projects by simplifying code.

+Highlight metaprogramming and AI properties of Phos and GEISHA.

+How to use Phoscript for debugging, maintenance and continuous improvement.

 4. See example in README.

 5. Describe examples multiple programmers can produce using GEISHA, with timelines.